7 Types of Sliding Doors for Your Home

 Accordion doors are one of the different sliding doors that offer excellent additions to living rooms or bedrooms, giving a unique outer-indoor living experience.

-These types of sliding doors are the most affordable of all the other sliding doors available.
+These sliding doors are the most affordable of all the other sliding doors available.
 This door type slides to one side when opening and folds to resemble an accordion.

 They generally come in different colors and styles.
 They are suitable for use in closets and pantries.